 She then completed a comprehensive three-year podiatric surgical residency.
 She began her training at the James H. Quillen Veterans Affairs in Mountain Home, Tennessee, and spent her final year with with world-renown podiatric surgeons and pioneers, Drs.
 Douglas H. Elleby and Alan Shaw and leading wound care specialist and podiatric surgeon Dr. Michael K. Bednarz in Atlanta, Georgia.

-Dr. Freels returned to Lexington to open her own practice, incorporating the passion for helping others instilled by her grandfather, and experience and expertise she has acquired from training with premiere podiatric surgeons.
+Dr. Freels returned to Lexington in 2008 to open her own practice, incorporating the passion for helping others instilled by her grandfather, and experience and expertise she has acquired from training with premiere podiatric surgeons.

 Although Dr. Nicole Freels has extensive training in both forefoot (bunions, hammertoes, neuromas) elective surgical procedures and rearfoot reconstruction, she has a special interest in exhausting all conservative treatments before considering surgical corrections.

 Because many lower extremity problems stem from underlying biomechanical issues, Dr. Freels specializes in treating these issues through detailed biomechanical and gait analysis (when indicated) during your visit in hopes to prevent surgery.

 She takes into account your personal needs, lifestyle, age, occupation and limitations when she designs a comprehensive treatment plan for you.

 Dr. Freels has a particular fondness for her patients that have to stand on hard or concrete surfaces all day at work, such as at Toyota, Keeneland, Amazon, Schneider Electric, Tiffany’s, Baptist Health, University of Kentucky Hospital, Saint Joseph Hospital, UPS, USPS and FEDex team members.
 She loves to work with them because she gets to see such a change in their quality of life, both at work and at home.